Meet some Members

 DianaP1020993.jpeg — I have arrived back from whence I came, back to my hometown after my cross-country quest.
 I have returned to teaching and to my artwork – landscapes in oil from my journey.
 Having spent 7 months on the road with my dog, Sam, I make one helluva campfire (though still unclear on gourmet campfire cooking).
 I am very active swimming, riding my bike, kayaking, and hiking with my pup.
 I’m very fond of movies, good reads, and excellent food.
 I have to be honest here; I cook only when no one else will, but I can do dishes like a pro.

 I am lucky to have close friendships and a strong spiritual community through my Quaker Meeting.
-I am excited and determined about Richmond Cohousing; excited at the prospect of living within an inter-generational community with all that it offers in activity and support and determined to work hard to make it happen.
+I love living in co-housing with all the support and fun we manage in our community.

 Vickye — I moved to Richmond after retiring from a long tenure in healthcare.
 As an education consultant at Cincinnati Children’s Hospital, I worked with teams and leadership in dealing with change, managing conflict, improving communication through many different methods, using many different leaders in the field.
 Yes, I like to talk about it but only if you ask!

 Now as a textile and fiber artist, I’m delighted to share art supplies to explore all types of fun mediums with others.
-I love to cook, read, practice meditation, garden, sing, and take in nature.
+I love to cook, read, practice meditation, sing, play the uke, travel, and take in nature.

 Linda & Bob — Linda and Bob came to Richmond from Norfolk to spend more time with family including afterschool care for 5-year-old granddaughter.
 Having previously lived abroad and in close knit communities, discovering the cohousing community was an extra bonus!